couscousdude/faceid/face_id_test/README.md

 - For example, inside `datasets` I could place a folder called `rick_astley` and place images of Rick into that folder

--You also need a PICKLE file which we will store the encoded images.
-You can make your own or
+- You also need a PICKLE file which we will store the encoded images.
+You can make your own or use the provided encodings.pickle

 - To run the program, simply cd into the folder containing the encoder program and run `python encode_faces.py --dataset [your dataset file path here] --encodings [your file name here]`
 Place the file path to the folder in which you stored all your to-be encoded images in place of [your dataset file path here] and place the file path of the PICKLE file you want the dumps to go to in place of [your file name here]